Synock/UE5PluginIntegration/README.md

 ## Tutorial

-Submodule are a great way to include plugins,
+Submodule are a great way to include plugins, this is how they are linked to this repo.
+If your plugin floders are empty, you probably forgot the put --recursive during the clone.

-# Multiplayer Chat
+# Multiplayer Chat Plugin

 Multiplayer chat plugin is available at https://github.com/Synock/UE5MultiplayerChatPlugin